 Steinem has cofounded several organizations, including the National Women's Political Caucus, the Ms. Foundation for Women, the Free to Be Foundation, the Women's Media Center and Equality Now.
 In 2013, she was awarded the Presidential Medal of Freedom by President Barack Obama, and received the Freedom Award from the National Civil Rights Museum in 2019.
 She is the subject of Julie Taymor's upcoming biopic, The Glorias.

-Steinem is the author of many books, including The Truth Will Set You Free, But First It Will Piss You Off, Revolution from Within, Outrageous Acts and Everyday Rebellions and As If Women Matter.
+Steinem is the author of many books, including The Truth Will Set You Free, But First It Will Piss You Off, My Life on the Road, Revolution from Within, Outrageous Acts and Everyday Rebellions and As If Women Matter.
 For her writing, she received the Front Page and Clarion awards, the National Magazine Award, the Lifetime Achievement in Journalism Award from the Society of Professional Journalists and the Society of Writers Award from the United Nations.

 Sviatlana Tsikhanouskaya is a former presidential candidate and leader of a national democratic movement in Belarus.
 By popular consensus, she received the most votes in the presidential election of Belarus on August 9, 2020.
 However, the official results were falsified in favor of the incumbent, and she was forced out of her country.
 She leads the democratic movement out of the neighbouring Lithuania.
 She fights for human rights, democracy and freedom everywhere.

 After witnessing the inefficient ways technology was used (or not) in construction, Tracy Young cofounded PlanGrid, a company focused on developing productivity software for the construction industry.
 Created in 2011 with Ralph Gootee, Antoine Hersen, Kenny Stone and Ryan Sutton-Gee, PlanGrid quickly grew to 450 employees.
-The software helped build more than one million construction projects around the globe before it was acquired by Autodesk in 2018 for $875 million.
+The software helped build more than one million construction projects around the globe before it was acquired by Autodesk in 2018 for 875 million dollars.
 Before developing PlanGrid, Young helped build hospitals in the Bay Area.